Fresh Brewed Coffee and Cocoa Soap.....

 Scale to weigh ingredients.

 If you choose to make this with distilled water instead of coffee, that is the only other ingredient along with your fragrance (optional) you will need. ( I added cocoa powder to go with the coffee )

-You can purchase Lye on line at Brambleberry or in the USA you can still find it at ACE hardware in the plumbing section.
-Very affordable.
+You can purchase Lye on line at Brambleberry or Essential Depot (my favorite) which is food grade.
+In the USA you can still find 100% lye at ACE hardware in the plumbing section.
+Make sure it says 100% LYE on the container.
+Other varieties contain particles for drains, which is NOT the correct lye for soap making.
+This lye is also very affordable.

 Always wear protective eye ware and rubber gloves when working with lye.

 I use a glass container to measure my lye into.
 Plastic containers conduct static and the lye beads stick to it ridiculously.

 Have vinegar near by to neutralize any splashed lye.
 If you get it on your skin wash immediately under water.

 Designate a crock pot for your soap making adventure, I got a used one at a thrift store.

 1: Measure your brewed COLD coffee, you can even use coffee ice cubes,